rahulXbarnwal/Soft-skills-Treasure-Hunt-Game/README.md

 **Dead-End**: The user presses wrong key

-**Solution** : 5 Consecutive times correct key is pressed
+**Solution** : 4

 **How soft sklls is measured**

-It is measured by how much quick the user can put out the answer and also how accurate his concentration is.
-The arrow direction and movement of direction will cause confusion and thus it measures the concentration, focus and reaction time
+It is measured by how much quick the user can put out the answer and also how accurate his concentration and observation is.

 #### Level 5 - Crossing the River!
-##### Skills assesses : Problem Solving and critical analytical approach
+##### Skills assesses : Curiosity, Critical Thinking

 **Prompt**